ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/aks/_index.md

 ---
-title: Azure Kubernetes Service on Arm
+title: Create an Arm-based Kubernetes cluster on Azure Kubernetes Service

-description: Learn how to deploy AKS using WordPress as an example.

 minutes_to_complete: 60

-who_is_this_for: This is an advanced topic for software developers looking to deploy Kubernetes workloads in Azure Kubernetes Service (AKS) on Arm.
+who_is_this_for: This is an advanced topic for software developers who want to deploy an Arm-based Kubernetes cluster using Azure Kubernetes Service (AKS).

 learning_objectives:
-    - Deploy Azure Kubernetes Service (AKS)
+    - Automate the deployment of an Arm-based AKS cluster using Terraform
     - Install Wordpress on AKS as an example workload

 prerequisites:
     - An Azure account
-    - A computer with Terraform installed
+    - A computer with the following tools installed`:` Terraform, Azure CLI (az), Kubernetes CLI (kubectl)

 author_primary: Jason Andrews

 ### Tags
 skilllevels: Advanced
 subjects: Containers and Virtualization

 armips:
     - Neoverse
-operatingsystems:
-    - Linux

 tools_software_languages:
     - Terraform
     - Kubernetes
+    - kubectl
+    - az
     - Azure

+operatingsystems:
+    - Linux

 ### FIXED, DO NOT MODIFY
 # ================================================================================